Applied Data Science Analytics

 If one word could best sum up Chatham's faculty, it would be engaged.
 Professors bring experiences to relate the course lessons to real-world situations.

-Students in the Department of Business and Entrepreneurship have interned at companies including Management Science Associates, Inc., ADASHI Systems, Allegheny County Economic Development, Bayer, BNY Mellon, Conservation International, Federated Investors, Ford, Global Solutions Pittsburgh, Google, GNC, Hilton Hotels, Home Depot, Ketchum, LunaMetrics, Merrill Lynch, Mylan, Pittsburgh Penguins, PNC, Schneider Downs, Steelers, Uber, and WQED.
+Students in the Department of Business and Entrepreneurship have interned at companies including Management Science Associates, Inc., ADASHI Systems, Allegheny County Economic Development, Bayer, BNY Mellon, Conservation International, Federated Investors, Ford, Global Solutions Pittsburgh, Google, GNC, Hilton Hotels, Home Depot, Ketchum, LunaMetrics, Merrill Lynch, Mylan, Pittsburgh Penguins, PNC, Schneider Downs, Steelers, and WQED.

 Center for Women’s Entrepreneurship (CWE)